Order to Show Cause for Change of Name | San Clemente Times

 Order to Show Cause For Change of

-To All Interested Persons: Gary Forte and Kelly Forte on behalf of Lincoln Pierce Forte , a minor,filed a petition with this court for a decree changing names as follows:
+To All Interested Persons: Justen Time Maltinsky; filed a petition with this court for a decree changing names as follows:

 PRESENT NAME